Ruhut Sitompul

-Ruhut Sitompul (born 24 March 1954) is an Indonesian lawyer, politician and actor.
+Ruhut Poltak Hotparulian Sitompul (born 24 March 1954) is an Indonesian lawyer, politician and actor.
 He was elected twice into the People's Representative Council, in 2009 and 2014.
 As a lawyer, he handled many cases of high-profile politicians, and maintained a high-profile status in media himself, having gained popularity through his acting role in television.

 Early life and family

 Sitompul was born in Medan, North Sumatra on 24 March 1954 and studied at Padjadjaran University.
 He is the second child of Humala Sitompul and Surtani Panggabean.
 According to Sitompul, he spent thirteen years of his childhood in Banda Aceh, as his father who served in the Indonesian National Armed Forces was assigned there.
 He is of Batak descent, and is a Protestant Christian.

 Sitompul has married twice, with a son from his first marriage with Anna Rudhiantiana Legawati.
 His second marriage – which resulted in two other children – stirred controversy, as his first wife claimed to have never been legally divorced.
 His intellectually disabled first son Christian Sitompul from his first marriage is an athlete, and won a gold medal in swimming during the 2011 Special Olympics World Summer Games.